rebelsky/sams-assorted-musings-reflections/about-grinnell-external-reviewers.md

 _Part of the ongoing series "Things I was going to write already."_

-I recently wrote [a prologue to this piece](prologue-about-grinnell-external-reviewers).
+I recently wrote [a prologue to this piece](prologue-about-grinnell-external-reviewers) [1].
 In case you've forgotten, I think the College needs a description of Grinnell that can be used for external reviews, and I've been enough of a pain that I now get to write that description.

 Here's what I've come up with.
 It is based closely on the text we used in our prior review.
-I appreciate any comments and criticisms you wish to provide [1].
-I expect that no matter what I write, it will also get modified by the Dean's office and by Council [2].
+I appreciate any comments and criticisms you wish to provide [2].
+I expect that no matter what I write, it will also get modified by the Dean's office and by Council [3].
 I did not have fun trying to look up numbers, such as the number of departments, majors, or trustees.
-It doesn't help that some of the information online is not quite accurate, such as a list of departments that includes "Biological Chemistry" [3].
+It doesn't help that some of the information online is not quite accurate, such as a list of departments that includes "Biological Chemistry" [4].
 It also seems that some numbers have changed significantly.
 The prior text said, "The College is governed by a Board of forty-eight trustees, forty-one of whom are alumni of the College."
 The Web site now says that "The board consists of not less than 16 and not more than 32 regular members, at least one-quarter (1/4) of whom are alumni or alumnae of the College."
-[4]  I count 27, all but five of whom are alums.
+[5]  I count 27, all but five of whom are alums.

 Now that I've written it, it feels a bit long.
 But it strikes me that the data and information need to be there somewhere.
-It's probably better to have this information in one place, rather than making reviewers seek it out [5].
+It's probably better to have this information in one place, rather than making reviewers seek it out [6].
 Even with the length, there may also be things missing.
 For example, I wonder if I should list one of the many [lists of learning goals](too-many-goals-2017-09-10) that the College provides.
 I should probably run it by Henry Walker, who has done more external reviews than